Industry Practices, Processes and Techniques Adopted in Education – Supporting innovative teaching and learning practice

 Submission Guidelines for Book Chapters:

 Book chapters should be approximately 7,000 to 8,000 words including all sections, figures, tables, and references.
 All papers will be blind peer-reviewed and are subject to editing for style, clarity, organization, and space.

 For more information concerning Springer submission guidelines, please refer to https://www.springer.com/gp/authors-editors/book-authors-editors/manuscript-preparation/5636#c3324

 Please disseminate this call to your wider networks, and to any individuals you consider might be interested in contributing a chapter to this book.

 Any queries should be directed to the editors at firstname.lastname@example.org

-Dr David Parsons is National Postgraduate Director at The Mind Lab, running a programme in digital and collaborative learning for in-service teachers.
-He holds a PhD in Information Technology and has wide experience of academia and the IT industry in the UK and Australasia.
-He is founding editor-in-chief of the International Journal of Mobile and Blended Learning and author of many books, chapters and articles on various aspects of technology enhanced learning and the teaching of software engineering.
-He has long experience in agile and lean software development, and has provided industry training in applying these techniques.
-He is a certified ICAgile instructor and a Certified member of the Association for Learning Technologies.
+Dr. David Parsons is National Postgraduate Director at The Mind Lab, running a programme in digital and collaborative learning for in-service teachers.
+He holds a Ph.D. in Information Technology and has wide experience in academia and the IT industry in the UK and Australasia.
+He is the founding editor-in-chief of the International Journal of Mobile and Blended Learning and the author of many books, chapters, and articles on various aspects of technology enhanced learning and the teaching of software engineering.
+He has long experience in agile and lean software development and has provided industry training in applying these techniques.
+He is a certified ICAgile instructor and a Certified Member of the Association for Learning Technologies.